 However, you can find Blue Badge parking bays in all these areas.

 Did you know that Blue Badge holders can register to get a 100% discount on the London Congestion Charge?
 You can find more information about this on the Transport for London website.

 In the City of London, you can park in Pay and Display bays for free after 7pm and before 8am.
 Parking is also free on Sundays, bank holidays, and after 11am on Saturdays.
 Other boroughs have similar rules, but be sure to check the signs for the area you are parking in.

-However, these free parking spaces are extremely sought after, so be prepared to search!
+These free parking spaces are extremely sought after, so be prepared to search!

 If you are lucky enough to have your own parking space or garage in London, you could be using it to make an easy extra income.
-Go to our Space Owners page and list your unused London parking for free.
+Go to our Space Owners page and list your unused London parking space for free.
 If you set your price competitively, that space won’t be empty for long!

 Can you park on the pavement in the UK?